Best Mattresses for Sleep Apnea of 2023

 365 days

 The Saatva Solaire is a specialized hybrid mattress with an adjustable air base.
-You get 50 firmness settings (on both sides in queen size or larger), so you can really dial in your ideal firmness level.
+You get 50 firmness settings (on each side of the mattress in queen size or larger), so you can really dial in your ideal firmness level.
 Also, you have the option of pairing this mattress with Saatva’s Lineal Adjustable Bed Base to elevate your head and feet.
+While adjustable beds aren’t a cure-all for sleep apnea, elevating your upper body can help alleviate some of the symptoms.

-This Saatva Solaire is also very eco-friendly.
+This Saatva Solaire is also designed to be very eco-friendly.
 It has a quilted cover of organic cotton and a top layer of OEKO-TEX certified Talalay latex, two of the most natural and non-toxic materials available.
 There’s also a layer of memory foam for pressure relief and body contouring.

 Read our full Saatva Solaire mattress review.
 You can also check out our roundup of best adjustable bed frames.